niyaz-zz/Simple-Chat-Application/README.md

 # 💬 Simple Chat Application

-A basic real-time chat application built with **Android (Java)** and **Firebase**.
+A basic real-time chat application built with **Android Studio (Kotlin)** and **Firebase**.
 This project allows users to send and receive messages instantly, similar to how modern chat apps work.

 ---